We see recognition—a children's art exhibition

 First Nations perspectives

-Explore a rich series of learning videos that provides personal interpretations of key works in the Geelong Gallery collection from the perspective of leaders, educators, and artists from the Wadawurrung and local Wathaurong communities and First Nation’s people now living on Wadawurrung country.
+This rich series of learning videos provided personal interpretations of key works in the Geelong Gallery collection from the perspective of leaders, educators, and artists from the Wadawurrung and local Wathaurong communities and First Nation’s people now living on Wadawurrung country.

 Supporting the Department of Education and Training’s implementation of the Marrung: Aboriginal Education Plan 2016–2026 the videos aim to provide an authentic and meaningful connection for all students to celebrate the rich and thriving culture, knowledge and experience of our First Nations people.